Reader H e-mailed me this request:

 - Maternity tights: Could also be disastrous as there might be bagging around your midsection, but they probably won’t be as constricting as standard tights

-- Express tights: These are fast becoming my faves.
+- Express tights: These are a longtime fave of mine.
 They’re still a little squeezy, but NOTHING like most brands.

 - Toasty Legs: Recommendations for Warm Tights – focuses on warmth, but I find these brands to be comfy and less confining at the waist